Fuji Xerox Australia (FXA) procures goods and services for:

 - complementing solutions acquired by FXA customers.

 The Australian government’s decision to introduce a Modern Slavery Act 2018 is fully supported by Fuji Xerox.
-Fuji Xerox has been recognised as a UNGC LEAD company since 2010 supporting the ten principles that pave the way to address human rights, labour rights, environmental initiatives, anti-corruption and the fight against slavery in supply chains.
+Fuji Xerox has been a UNGC Participant member since 2010 supporting the ten principles that pave the way to address human rights, labour rights, environmental initiatives, anti-corruption and the fight against slavery in supply chains.

 You can find more detail via our published articles at: